arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-logic-apps-consumption.md

 # Successfully disabled Azure Logic App 'rcv-shopping-order-sftp' in resource group 'rg-common-dev'
 ```

-Taking an example in which a specific Azure Logic App Consumption (`"rcv-shopping-order-sftp"`) needs to be disabled, with providing the subscriptionId or accesstoken.
+Taking an example in which a specific Azure Logic Apps (`"rcv-shopping-order-sftp"`) needs to be disabled, with providing the subscriptionId or accesstoken.

 ```powershell
 PS> Disable-AzLogicApp `